tskit-dev/tutorials/what_is.md

 Note that in the first tree, genome $\mathrm{e}$ (highlighted in red) is closest to
 $\mathrm{a}-\mathrm{d}$, whereas in the second tree $\mathrm{e}$ is closest to
 $\mathrm{f}-\mathrm{h}$.
-The third tree shows the relationships between positions 600 and 900 (the end of the genome).
+The third tree shows the relationships between positions 600 and the end of the genome.
 In this case, an entire subtree (or "clade"), composed of nodes $\mathrm{e}-\mathrm{h}$ has changed its relationship with the other six genomes.
 More specifically, the most recent common ancestor (MRCA) with any of these others has switched: in the third tree it is now above $\mathrm{i}$ and $\mathrm{j}$.